Kia Stonic Review & Prices

 On a twisty road

-If you need to get a shift on driving along a winding country road, the Stonic will oblige.
+If you need to get a shift on driving along a winding country road, the Stonic will just about oblige.
 The steering is precise, there’s little body lean in corners, it’s stable over bumps and the manual gearbox allows for smooth and fast shifts.

 That’s all great if you want to go at a slower pace, too.
 Not much will ruffle the Stonic’s feathers, so you can relax and enjoy the scenery.
 If you do enjoy getting a shift on, though, there’s not much fun to be had.
 The Ford Puma provides that entertainment, indeed it’s the best small SUV to drive generally.